esl/code-beam-america/_posts/2022-05-25-Hybrid conference.md

 The price of the physical ticket includes the expense of hiring the venue and catering for lunches and breaks throughout the day.

 **As a virtual attendee, how will I be able to interact with speakers and other attendees?**
 The [Whova app](https://youtu.be/pK1hnGIR0EI) will be in use for both versions of the conference, allowing you to message other users and interact on the community board during breaks and on the talk’s chat during talks.
 The Q&A tab will allow you and in-person delegates to ask questions to speakers during presentations.
-To ensure there is still a dynamic networking feel at the conference, virtual attendees will have access to a virtual hallway room and will be able to talk to each other on camera.
+To ensure there is still a dynamic networking feel at the conference, virtual attendees will have possibility to create themed virtual meetings to talk to each other on camera.

 **What time zones will be used?**
 Virtual and in-person talks will take place at the same time on two tracks (9:00-17:00) in the Pacific Time zone.

 **How can I give a talk at this year’s event?**
 Call for talks will be open according to the information on the website.
 We will consider talks from speakers who can attend in person only.
-If you missed the Call for Papers, as an attendee (with a ticket) you can submit a lightning talk.
-More information will be available closer to the conference.

-**If I submit to the in-person event will I be able to alter my choice?**
+**If I register to the in-person event will I be able to alter my choice?**
 Yes, all ticket holders will be able to change from an in-person to a virtual ticket up-to a month before the conference without any costs.
 Closer to the event it's also possible, but it's not fully refunded - see the refund policy on Eventbrite.

 **If I submit to the virtual event will I be able to alter my choice?**